G0ldenGunSec/SharpSecDump/README.md

 # SharpSecDump
  .Net port of the remote SAM + LSA Secrets dumping functionality of impacket's secretsdump.py.
 By default runs in the context of the current user.
+Please only use in environments you own or have permission to test against :)

  # Usage
  `SharpSecDump.exe -target=192.168.1.15 -u=admin -p=Password123 -d=test.local`